-BACHELOR OF BUSINESS ADMINISTRATION - MINORS 2014-2015
+BACHELOR OF BUSINESS ADMINISTRATION - MINORS 2015-2016

-The International School of Business offers Finlandia students the possibility to add a business background to their major field of study.
-The Business, Entrepreneurship, Management, Marketing, or Sports Management minor can become one of the concentrations in a SCAS BA in Liberal Studies program or can be completed using electives in the BFA or BSN programs, or any of Finlandia's Associate Degree programs.
+The International School of Business offers Finlandia students the opportunity to add a business background to their major field of study.
+The Business Minor can become one of the concentrations in a SCAS BA in Liberal Studies program or can be completed using electives in the BFA, BSN, or any of Finlandia's Associate Degree programs.